 Responsibility of the Compensation Committee for performance evaluations of senior management of UBS Group AG

 Under NYSE standards, it is the responsibility of the Compensation Committee to evaluate senior management performance and determine and approve, as a committee or together with the other independent directors, its compensation.
 In line with Swiss law, our Compensation Committee, together with the BoD, proposes for shareholder approval at the AGM the maximum aggregate amount of compensation for the BoD, the maximum aggregate amount of fixed compensation for the Group Executive Board (GEB) and the aggregate amount of variable compensation for the GEB.
 The shareholders elect the members of the Compensation Committee at the AGM.

 Proxy statement reports of the Audit Committee and the Compensation Committee

 Shareholders' votes on Equity Compensation Plans

 While the NYSE standards would require shareholder approval for the establishment of and material revisions to all equity compensation plans, Swiss law authorizes the BoD to approve compensation plans.
-Though Swiss law does not allocate such authority to shareholders, it requires that Swiss companies determine the nature and components of capital in their articles of association, and each increase in capital has to be submitted for shareholder approval.
-This means that shareholder approval is mandatory if equitybased compensation plans require an increase in capital.
+Swiss companies determine the nature and components of capital in their articles of association, and each increase in capital requires shareholder approval.
+This means that shareholder approval is mandatory if equity-based compensation plans require an increase in capital.
 No shareholder approval is required if shares for such plans are purchased in the market.